 - The Smart Guy: He's the team's tech wizard.

 - Smart People Build Robots: As the team's Smart Guy, Craven builds and maintains N.I.G.E.L., who in Craven's own words is "the most sophisticated robot on the planet".

 - Took a Level in Badass: While he has his fair share of moments, his future counterpart tops them all.
 After the Dragmas took over, he became the leader of a resistance and became very buff in order to survive.

 - Amazon Chaser: His attraction to Monique is evident the first time they meet.
 The first time they meet involves her judo-flipping him.

 - Gratuitous Spanish: Although prominent in the episode "D.O.A." where they're in Central America, it must be noted that Portuguese is different from most forms of Spanish.
 Both are Romance languages, meaning they're descended from Latin.
 Some misunderstandings are understandable.

-- Hidden Depths: He learned Navajo, one of the hardest languages to learn, because he thought it was cool that the Germans never cracked it in the second world war.
+- Hidden Depths: He learned Navajo, one of the hardest languages to learn, because he thought it was cool that the Imperial Japanese forces never cracked it during the Pacific theater in World War II.